davidissamattos/davidissamattos.github.io/content/cv.md

 **Master Thesis**

-* (2020) Evaluating the applicability of benchmark functions on optimization algorithms, (On-going),
+* (2020) Evaluating the applicability of benchmark functions on optimization algorithms
 * (2020) Developing and analyzing a Bayesian Python package for the Plackett-Luce model.
-(On-going)
 *	(2019) Continuous experimentation for software organizations with low control of roadmap and a large distance to users: A case study - Resulted in a full paper presented at PROFES 2019 [Paper](https://link.springer.com/chapter/10.1007/978-3-030-35333-9_37)

 **Bachelor Thesis**

-* (2019) An analysis of software engineering practices in R packages available in the CRAN (On-going)
+* (2019) An analysis of software engineering practices in R packages available in the CRAN

 ## Other professional experience